3scale/3scale-operator/doc/operator-monitoring-resources.md

 monitoring-key: middleware
 ```

-This `dashboardLabelSelector` configuration in the `Grafana` cusrom resource spec should do that:
+This `dashboardLabelSelector` configuration in the `Grafana` custom resource spec should do that:

 ```
 apiVersion: integreatly.org/v1alpha1